openedx/edx-documentation/en_us/developers/source/conventions/safe_templates.rst

-Check that all Mako expressions (``${}``) in these JavaScript contexts are using either ``| n, dump_js_escaped_json`` or ``| n, js_escaped_string``, as detailed in :ref:`Safe Mako Template Files`.
+Check that all Mako expressions (``${}``) in these JavaScript contexts are using either ``| n, dump_js_escaped_json`` or ``| n, js_escaped_string``, as detailed in :ref:`JavaScript Context in Mako`.

 If the template was using the ``escapejs`` function, replace it with ``| n, js_escaped_string``, which will also make sure that the string is unicode and